bagder/docs/URL-interop.md

 "://"](https://tools.ietf.org/html/rfc3986#section-3) for all network-using (hierarchical) schemes.

-TWUS: says a parser must accept one to an infinite amount of slashes but a producer should use two.
+TWUS: says a parser must accept zero to an infinite amount of slashes but a producer should use two.

 Real world: one and three slash URLs occur, possibly a few using even